gobytecoin/documentation/English_Documentation/GoByte_Protocol/GoByte_Wallet_RPC-API.md

 1.4	Returns
 Account: returns the address label.
 1.5	Functions
-Display teh label of the address in account return.
+Display the label of the address in account return.

 ## 2. GBX transfer